sgibson47/play-the-game/README.md

-# README
+# Play The Game

+## How to get Play The Game up & running

+### download this entire directory

+`git clone git@github.com:sgibson47/play-the-game.git`

+### get backend up & running

+The backend for Play The Game is held in a folder called 'play-the-game-api' in the directory you just downloaded.

+#### open a terminal window & navigate to /play-the-game/play-the-game-api

+run `cd <wherever you stored the app>/play-the-game/play-the-game-api`

+#### create a local database

+run `rake db:migrate`

+#### start up backend

+run `rails s -p 3001`

+`rails s` launches a web server and will give you access to the application through a web browser. `-p 3001` tells the web server to serve up the application at the 3001 port instead of the default 3000.

+Make sure to add the -p option because this application relies on the backend being ported to 3001 while the frontent uses the default 3000.

-This README would normally document whatever steps are necessary to get the application up and running.
+### get the frontend up and running

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+#### open a terminal window & navigate to /play-the-game/play-the-game-client

+run `cd <wherever you stored the app>/play-the-game/play-the-game-client`

-* How to run the test suite
+#### run the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `npm start`
+run `npm start`

-Runs the app in the development mode.<br>
+This will run the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in the browser and start playing The Game.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+If you've got